euberdeveloper/coin-collector/README.md

 ## Commands
 These are the npm commands:
+* `npm run angular-build`: it builds the angular site
+* `npm run angular-prod`: it builds the angular site optimized for production
 * `npm run electron-splashscreen`: it moves all the html/css/js files from the electron folder to the dist folder
 * `npm run electron-compile`: it compiles the ts files in the electron folder and runs the electron-splashscreen command
-* `npm run angular-build`: it builds the angular site
+* `npm run electron-build`: it builds the angular site and compiles the electron app
-* `npm run angular-prod`: it builds the angular site optimized for production
+* `npm run electron-prod`: it builds the angular site optimized for production and compiles the electron app
 * `npm run electron-serve`: it serves the electron desktop app
 * `npm run electron`: it compiles the electron files, builds the angular project and serves the desktop app
 * `npm run electron-prod`: it compiles the electron files, builds the angular project for production and serves the desktop app